BriantOliveira/Personal-Notebook/machine-learning.md

 There are a lot of ways to tease out the structure of data.
 One approach is clustering.
 It separates data into natural "clumps," for easier interpretation.
 With clustering, there is no one right answer.

+The goal of regression is to predict_continuous-valued_features associated with many samples.
+Continuous-valued meaning small changes in the input result in small changes of the output.

+Imagine driving from New York to San Francisco.
+As time progresses, your distance from New York increases and your distance to San Francisco decreases.
+Even though you stop for meals and to rest, these distance values transition smoothly.
+Throughout the course of your travel, you never magically teleport a large distance.
+Instead, you smoothly and incrementally make your way bit by bit.

+With regression, a mathematical relationship is modeled for your samples so that as you gently alter an input feature, your output feature\(s\) respond by being altered as well.
+In our example, that would be your time journeying and your distance to your destination!

+* Calculate an equation to predict the size of a house given its price, or the price of a house given its size.

+* Explore if a correlation exists between the hours a student spends studying, spends watching TV, and their final exam score.
+* Estimate how many power plants should be constructed in the next 50 years, based upon the historical energy consumption per household.
+* Figure out how many days a person has left to live based on the severity of their symptoms.

+Regression falls into the realm of supervised learning because you have to provide the computer with labeled samples.
+It then attempts to fit an equation to the samples' features.

 **4. How this is organized? \(Clustering Algorithms\)**

 Common examples of clustering questions are: